stccenter/Satellite2Map/README.md

 ### **WIP**
+Get more specific with the methodology.
+Consult Yun.

 ### **Introduction**
 This git repository is created for the satellite mapping project.
 This project is implemented in this method:
-1. Standard CPU based - "Translation4_MultiGPU.ipynb" notebook is to train a discriminator model that utilizes multiple GPUs, to accurately map satellite imagery to simpler maps.
+1. Standard GPU based - "Translation4_MultiGPU.ipynb" notebook is to train a discriminator model that utilizes multiple GPUs, to accurately map satellite imagery to simpler maps.

 The generated image is then compared to the actual mapping, and the model adjusts itself accordingly.